jorisvandenbossche/DS-python-data-analysis/setup.md

 ## Next?

 This will open a browser window automatically.
 Navigate to the course directory (if not already there) and choose the `notebooks` folder to access the individual notebooks containing the course material.
-If you require some rehearsel of python itself (and numpy), check the [python_recap](https://github.com/jorisvandenbossche/DS-python-data-analysis/tree/master/notebooks/python_recap) folder first, otherwise you can directly jump into the `pandas_0x_` notebooks.
+If you require some rehearsal of python itself (and numpy), check the [python_recap](https://github.com/jorisvandenbossche/DS-python-data-analysis/tree/master/notebooks/python_recap) folder first, otherwise you can directly jump into the `pandas_0x_` notebooks.